 WHERE TO BUY

 The Jordan Zion 1 is up for grabs in numerous colorways at selected Nike stores and retail stores.
-You can also visit Amazon to score an affordable Jordan Zion 1!
+You can also visit Amazon to score an affordable Jordan Zion 1 or check out the latest Jordan New Releases here!
 We pulled it out for you below and all you have to do is to take a look at it!